amberstar/the-component-pattern/README.md

 # The Component Pattern

-The project is a collection of ideas around structuring software.
+This project is a collection of ideas around structuring software.
 The component pattern is generally a pattern of understanding.
 It can be implemented or reasoned about in varying degrees mostly by convention using existing types you already know.
 The ideas here are not unique, in-fact you will recognize them as far back as the Unix OS, Lisp, and many other places.

  - [ ] TODO: compile a list of implementations.